Ripunjay42/Ripunjay42/README.md

 - 🌱 I’m currently learning **Python framework and solving problems on leetcode**

-- 👨‍💻 All of my projects are available at (https://ripunjay42.github.io/)
+- 👨‍💻 my projects are available at (https://ripunjay42.github.io/)

 - 💬 Ask me about **tech related stuff**